A Brief History of Debian

 Why?
 Project Leader Bruce Perens worked at Pixar for 12 years, and part of his time there overlapped with his time working on Debian.
 This explains this charmingly odd connection between the two.

-Versions have been named after Toy Story characters “Buzz,” “Woody” and “Ham.”
-The current stable version as of this writing is “Stretch,” named after the Slinky dog.
+Versions have been named after Toy Story characters "Buzz", "Woody", and "Ham."

-Trivia fans note: the Debian logo may be a homage to Buzz Lightyear’s facial hair.
+Trivia fans take note: the Debian logo may be a homage to Buzz Lightyear's facial hair.